Ea-nāṣir: Life and business activity

 Wilhelmus F. Leemans describes Ea-nāṣir in his 1960 publication, based on the clay tablets found in Ea-nāṣir's probable residence in Ur, as a prominent wholesale merchant who purchased copper in Dilmun and shipped it by waterway to Ur for resale to various traders.
 Ea-nāṣir is believed to have spent extended periods in Dilmun, where he received orders and complaints from Ur, which he brought back with him upon his return.
 According to Leemans, Ea-nāṣir's main business was likely the direct import of copper for the palace of Ur.
 His greater interest in this palace-related activity is seen as a possible reason why he paid less attention to his private business relationships.
 Among Ea-nāṣir's clients was the copper trader Nanni.
 In addition to copper ingots, Ea-nāṣir also traded in copper products and occasionally in textiles and foodstuffs or, according to Michael Rice, "anything in which he could see an opportunity for profit."

+What is thought to have been Ea-nāṣir's house was given the address of number 1 Old Street by the excavation team.
+Like the other houses in the area, it was built from mud brick.
+It included its own chapel.

 Ea-nāṣir's creditworthiness appears to have declined over time.
 In addition to the increasing number of "reminder letters" addressed to Ea-nāṣir during his career, other findings from the excavations by Leonard Woolley suggest that Ea-nāṣir was ultimately forced to live in more modest circumstances.
 Part of his house in Ur was apparently separated and merged with a neighbor's house during Ea-nāṣir's lifetime.
+It is however possible that instead this was a division that took place after Ea-nāṣir's death.